Up to list of GNU SETL manuals

 The setl command is the primary interface to the GNU SETL system.
-In typical use, it preprocesses SETL programs using setlcpp, compiles them with setltran, and runs them on the GNU SETL virtual machine.
+In typical use, it preprocesses SETL programs using setlcpp and compiles them with setltran into GNU SETL Virtual Machine code, which it then executes.

-Depending on the specific run-time environment, your SETL program will be able to read from its standard input channel (stdin), write to its standard output and error channels (stdout and stderr), create and communicate with other processes, handle signals, listen on server ports, and open files and network connections.
+Depending on the environment, your SETL program will be able to read from its standard input channel (stdin), write to its standard output and error channels (stdout and stderr), create and communicate with other processes, handle signals, receive timer events, listen on server ports, and open and use files, network connections, and existing file descriptors.

 GNU SETL programming language processor